-- Preview Email Newsletter

 A recently published study in Forensic Science International: Genetics highlights major advancements in the development and standardization of microhaplotypes, which are an emerging class of DNA markers with growing importance in forensic genetics.

-Our Forensic Science Program Director, Dr. Oldoni, more PR
+Our Forensic Science Program Director, Dr. Oldoni, is a co-author on the manuscript, which was produc more PR

 As NASA Reauthorization Act advances to House, Rice experts available to discuss space science, engineering and workforce development (10)